-How to clean your Intex pool when your pump is broken.
+How to clean an Intex pool when the pump is broken.
 Tips on how this family can continue using our pool even with a broken pool pump.

 This summer has been like non other.
 With everyone staying home more, it was no wonder that a lot of people ordered pools for their backyard.
 Those little big pools that are small enough the kids can stand, but big enough for a summer full of fun!

 But what happens when that small pool pump breaks?
 Looking around online and all you find are sold out, over priced, won’t arrive till Thanksgiving, pool pumps.

 If only you can keep this pool clean for just a little while longer!

 Guess what, you can.
 And it’s far easier than you think.

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases at not additional cost to you.

 We’re not new to the Intex Pool game and you can read all about our Intex pool and backyard Oasis here.